stevenpawley/Pyspatialml/README.md

 # NOTE

 Pyspatialml is undergoing development at the moment.
-Not major api changes are anticipated now, however various methods are still to be implemented.
+No major api changes are anticipated now, however various methods are still to be implemented.
 Alpha version is expected to be ready in March 2019.

 # Pyspatialml
 Machine learning classification and regresssion modelling for spatial raster data.